fekimx/code_breaker/README.md

 git add .
 (Adds all unstaged files to commit)

 git commit -m "A helpful descriptive message" (LOCALLY commits your changes)

+git push origin <new-branch-name> (This pushes your local branch)

+Then, Ctrl+Click on the link to make a merge request.

 #### Process for seeding data/removing seeded data